BarakBinyamin/BarakBinyamin.github.io/README.md

 # My Website
-My name is Barak Binyamin, I like to share and craft cool stuff with cool people
+My name is Barak Binyamin, I like to share and I like craft with good people

 Coming soon... subscribe to the blogs